-Lluís Juncosa.- It implies a very important step within the objectives set by the Club since its foundation and is in line with the mission and philosophy of the organization: to become a meeting point and union of all professionals related to the packaging sector and Packaging in our country and its related industries.
+Lluís Juncosa.- It implies a very important step within the objectives set by the Club since its foundation and it is in line with the mission and philosophy of the organization: to become a meeting point and union of all professionals related to the packaging sector in our country and its related industries.

-Lluís Juncosa.- As a result of the collaboration agreement we have signed with the Institute of Packaging Professionals (IOPP), our North American counterpart, we began the process of buying rights from the manual for publication here.
-Once acquired, it has been translated through a team of experts who have been in charge of faithfully reflecting the original American.
+Lluís Juncosa.- As a result of the collaboration agreement we signed with the Institute of Packaging Professionals (IOPP), our North American counterpart, we began the process of buying rights from the manual for publication here.
+Once acquired, it has been translated by a team of experts who have been in charge of faithfully reflecting the original American.
 It has been a long process that we now see culminated and of which we feel fully satisfied.

 How will this manual be promoted?

 Lluís Juncosa.- Obviously from the Spanish Packaging Club we are going to make an important policy of promotion and launch of the manual.
 The book is aimed at the entire Hispanic market which allows us to expand territory and make it known beyond our borders.
 At the moment, the manual is already available through our website www.clubespanoldelpackaging.org and also through the web of Graphispack Association, www.graphispack.org,which has been the driving force of the Club and which for decades has brought together a large number of companies in the sector and, together with Fira de Barcelona, also a sponsor of the Club, organizes and collaborates in different professional salons such as Hispack.

 Also during the next months, the Club is planning to initiate a series of visits to companies in the sector to publicize the manual among its managers and workers explaining everything involved in following the book and obtaining the certificate.
 On the other hand, we will also visit schools that offer professional modules in packaging, such as the Escola Antoni Algueró, and we will promote it in the national and international halls where we have presence.